menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Midway is generally considered to be a blue-collar town.
-61.76% of the Midway workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Midway is a blue-collar town, with 61.76% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Midway is a town of transportation and shipping workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Midway who work in healthcare (13.73%), management occupations (6.86%), and teaching (6.37%).

 Setting & Lifestyle